-4° The transition probabilities follow a so-called "dynamical hierarchy" which obeys "detailed balance"
+4° The transition probabilities follow a so-called "dynamical hierarchy" which obeys detailed balance

 This requirement may be necessary when one uses the simulations to examine the static and dynamic properties of the Hamiltonian describing the system.
-However, it is perfectly possible to use KMC to model systems which are constantly out of equilibrium and do not satisfy criterion $4^{\circ}$ .
+However, it is perfectly possible and quite commong to use KMC to model systems which are constantly out of equilibrium and do not satisfy criterion 4° .

 An example of such systems is so called "driven systems" where some external factor (irradiation, high pressure) keeps the system out of reaching thermodynamic equilibrium.
-Since criterion $4^{\circ}$ is not necessary to fulfill to use KMC, we will not discuss it in detail.
+Since criterion 4° is not necessary to fulfill to use KMC, we will not discuss it in detail.